Ontario’s Express Entry Human Capital Priorities stream

-If you completed your studies outside of Canada, you need to get an Educational Credential Assessment report that proves your education is equivalent to a Canadian degree.
+If you completed your studies outside of Canada, you need to obtain an Educational Credential Assessment report that proves your education is equivalent to a Canadian credential.

 The assessment must be done by one of the following organizations, designated by IRCC.